oehrasa/Oehrasa-Bookies-Addon/README.md

 - **Map-Viewer** - Displays the contents of held maps on your HUD
 - **NeboM** - The radar system claims to be able to detect 5th generation aircraft (Loud Incorrect Buzzer noise)
 - **Online-Friends** - Displays online friends from your friend list
+- **Teleport-Timer** - Shows a countdown bar on pending teleportation

 ## Commands (4)
 | Command          | Description                                                                |